irmen/Pyro5/docs/source/servercode.rst

     :param host: the hostname or IP address to bind the server on.
 Default is ``None`` which means it uses the configured default (which is localhost).
                  It is necessary to set this argument to a visible hostname or ip address, if you want to access the daemon from other machines.
+                 When binding to a hostname be careful of your OS's policies as it might still bind to localhost as well.
+Depending on your DNS setup you may have to use "", "0.0.0.0" or an explicit externally visible IP addres to make the server accessible over the network.
     :type host: str or None
     :param port: port to bind the server on.
 Defaults to 0, which means to pick a random port.
     :type port: int